ruhan-dave/cyclists-counter/README.md

 * Analyze the the number of images, of bounding boxes
 * Analyze the images
 * Analyze the repartitions of the bounding boxes
-* Visualize some sample from train,test and validation set.
+* Visualize some samples from train,test and validation set.

 ## Data Preprocessing